Use SSL with your Cloud Databases instance

 the location of the certificate when you start the client:

-More information about using SSL with MySQL can be found in the MySQL 5.6 documentation.
+You can find more information about using SSL with MySQL® in the MySQL 8.0 documentation.

 Require SSL connections

-You can also set up restrictions on a user to require SSL when
+You can restrict a user to require SSL when

 communicating with the database.
 MySQL supports the

 database_user to have

 read, write, and delete permissions for

 connected with an SSL connection, log in to MySQL as root and then issue